Unit 4 - Practice Quiz

 C. A method to calculate the derivative of a function.

-D. A plot showing the loss function over iterations.
+D. A scatter plot of the clusters.

 26 In hierarchical clustering, 'Complete Linkage' uses which distance metric to merge clusters?

-B. Average distance between points.
+A. Average distance between points.

 C. Distance between centroids.

-D. Minimum distance between points (nearest neighbors).
+D. Maximum distance between points (farthest neighbors).

 27 Which clustering method does NOT require specifying the number of clusters upfront?